 There are now three types of smart motorways (previously known as managed motorways) in operation in England.
 These are:

 This involves opening the hard shoulder as a running lane to traffic at busy periods to ease congestion.
 This system is in operation on the M42, M1, M6, M4 and M5.
 Motorways with dynamic hard shoulder running have a solid white line; this differentiates the hard shoulder from the normal carriageway.
 This lane should NOT be used if a red X is displayed on the gantry sign above the lane.

 All lane running

-This type of Smart Motorway uses the hard shoulder as a permanent 'live' running lane for traffic and was first trialled on the M25.
-All running lanes have broken white lines, with the former hard shoulder lane only being closed in an emergency.
-On all running motorways the emergency refuges are spaced 2.5 km apart.
+This type of smart motorway uses the hard shoulder as a permanent 'live' running lane for traffic and was first trialled on the M25.
+All running lanes have broken white lines, with the former hard shoulder lane only being closed in the event of an emergency.

 This type of smart motorway has three or more lanes with variable speed limits controlled by electronic gantry signs, but a traditional hard shoulder that may only be used in a genuine emergency.